 Be part of the solution in helping Ukrainians suffering from the effects of war.

-Catholic Charities Boston is honored to be one of six agencies nationwide participating in Welcome Circles for Ukrainians, a pilot program developed by the United States Conference of Catholic Bishop’s (USCCB) Migration and Refugee Services.
+Catholic Charities Boston is honored to be one of six agencies nationwide participating in Welcome Circles for Ukrainians, a pilot program developed by the U.S. Conference of Catholic Bishop’s Department of Migration and Refugee Services.
 We are asking volunteers from parishes, communities of faith, or organizations who are willing to provide financial support, guidance, and community connections to help Ukrainian families resettle in Massachusetts.

 What is a Welcome Circle?